Walking into Rocambolesc Gelateria is like walking into a hidden room on the set of Willy Wonka & the Chocolate Factory.

 Browsing the different flavors on their website, I'm wondering why I wasn't going there every day I was in Girona.

-- Mandarin, passion fruit, and orange sorbet with marshmallow elderflower, and basil caramel
+- Mandarin, passion fruit, orange sorbet, marshmallow elderflower, and basil caramel.

 They also do an ice cream in brioche (similar to the Italian gelato on brioche I tried in Bologna) called a panet.